sedfarouk/BlockFuseLabs_Cohort_IV/README.md

 - Q1: Uses an O(n) sliding-window algorithm with clear variable names, docstrings, and pytest tests covering normal and edge cases.
 - Q2: Minimal API using EF Core.
 The `TaskItem` entity includes Title, Description, DueDate, IsCompleted, CreatedAt and CompletedAt.
 Endpoints return clean JSON and appropriate HTTP status codes.

-Next steps / improvements (optional extras for extra marks)

-- Add EF Core migrations and a small GitHub Actions workflow to build & test on push/PR.
-- Add integration tests for Q2 endpoints (e.g., using WebApplicationFactory or test host).
-- Add logging and better error handling or input validation attributes for Q2's DTOs.

 Context

 This project was prepared for the BlockFuse Labs Cohort IV intake.
 It is intended to show readiness for the Web3 curriculum by demonstrating solid Web2 fundamentals.